8.3 B. Guidance and Resources

 Morran, D. and Wilson, M. (1997)

 This practical manual shows practitioners how they can help men who are violent to their female partners to stop their violence, with details of the CHANGE groupwork programme.
-This publication is only available from CHANGE directly.
+This publication is available from various online sellers.